-Mrs Michelle Turpin is our SENCO at Coppice and has undertaken the National Award for SEN. Mrs Turpin is non-class based and has an open-door policy in line with the school.
+Mrs Melanie Lynch is our SENCO who is non-class based and has an open-door policy in line with the school.

 What are the school's area of strength?

 Our school supports an ever-widening range of pupils with additional needs, which include: